 In the United States, the best bedroom furniture is made from solid North American hardwoods.

 High-end bedroom furniture will always list the wood used, the stain color or colors offered, and sometimes, the finish used to seal the wood.
 When a particular wood is specified, it means the wood was harvested from that particular type of tree and will exhibit the associated characteristics thereof.
-Furniture-grade cherry, for instance, comes from the American Black Cherry tree; a wood that is valued for it’s grain, warm hues and strength.
-It may be featured in it’s natural state, which is a medium to light orange tone, or stained to achieve a variety of colors.
+Furniture-grade cherry, for instance, comes from the American Black Cherry tree.
+This wood is valued for its grain, warm hues and strength.
+It may be featured in its natural state, which is a medium to light orange tone, or stained to achieve a variety of colors.
 It is then “finished” or sealed with an oil, wax, varnish or lacquer.
 If you are shopping wood bedroom furniture, make sure to ask about the kind of wood used and where it comes from.
 To learn more about North American hardwoods and why they are preferred read “About Wood.”

 Hardwood Drawer Boxes